 a gun in California.

-Since pimping is a felony, a defendant will lose his gun rights if convicted of the offense.
+Since pimping is a felony, you will lose your gun rights if convicted of the offense.

 7. Are there related offenses?

-Penal Code 266i PC is the California statute that makes it a crime for a person to:
+Penal Code 266i PC is the California statute that makes it a crime to:

 - pick up, or acquire, a prostitute, or